-- (C) completion of a post-doctoral training in forensic psychology. - (3) If a psychiatrist or psychologist who does not meet the provision in either subsection (1) or (2) above, the expert shall have training or experience consisting of: - (A) At least 24 hours of specialized forensic training relating to incompetency evaluations. - (B) Experience in drafting forensic reports submitted to a court.
-If a peer review panel composed of members who are experienced in the criminal justice system and familiar with the issues of competency and criminal responsibility are available, the court may require a psychiatrist or licensed psychologist to provide proof, prior to appointment, that three of a psychiatrist or licensed psychologist's redacted reports have been reviewed by such a panel. - (C) If evaluating for developmental disabilities, experience in the treatment and assessment of individuals with developmental disabilities. - (4) The expert shall have completed, within the 24 months preceding the appointment, eight hours of continuing education courses, as required by the respective licensing board, in forensic evaluation. - (b) Other experts. - (1) If, within a reasonable period of time, the court is unable to locate a reasonably available psychiatrist or licensed psychologist who meets the
+- (B) eligibility for board certification in forensic psychology by the American Board of Professional Psychology; or - (C) completion of a post-doctoral training in forensic psychology. - (3) If a psychiatrist or licensed psychologist who does not meet either subsection (1) or (2) above, the expert shall have training or experience consisting of: - (A) At least 24 hours of specialized forensic training relating to incompetency evaluations. - (B) Experience in drafting at least six forensic reports submitted to a court or, if fewer than six, proof provided to the court, prior to appointment, that at least three forensic report submitted to a court was reviewed by.
+If a peer review panel composed of members who are experienced in the criminal justice system and familiar with the issues of competency and criminal responsibility is available, the court may require a psychiatrist or licensed psychologist to provide proof, prior to appointment, that three of a psychiatrist or licensed psychologist's redacted reports have been reviewed by such a panel. - (4) (C) If evaluating for developmental disabilities, experience in the treatment and assessment of individuals with developmental disabilities. - (5) (4) The expert shall have completed, within the 24 months preceding the appointment, eight hours of the total continuing education courses, as required by their respective licensing board, in forensic evaluation.

+(b) Other experts.

-- guidelines or who has equivalent experience and skills, the court shall have the discretion to appoint an expert who does not meet these guidelines. - (2) In cases wherein the court may benefit from an evaluation by an expert with a specialized area of expertise to inform on the opinion of competency, the court may appoint a specialized expert who does not meet these guidelines.
+- (1) If, within a reasonable period of time, the court is unable to locate a reasonably available psychiatrist or licensed psychologist who meets these guidelines or who has equivalent experience and skills, the court shall have the discretion to appoint an expert who does not meet these guidelines. - (2) In cases wherein the court may benefit from an evaluation by an expert with a specialized area of expertise to evaluate competency, the court may appoint a specialized expert who does not meet these guidelines.